-Boston Society of Civil Engineers (BSCES) is one of the oldest Civil Engineering publications in the US.
-The BSCES practice journal has published over 100 issues since 1914.
+Civil Engineering Practice, published by Boston Society of Civil Engineers Section/ASCE (BSCES), is one of the oldest civil engineering publications in the US.
+BSCES has published over 100 issues of this journal since 1914.

 BSCES Civil Engineering Practice Journal Needs Your Help: Call for Papers: Fall/Winter 2021

 Social distancing?
 Stuck at home?
 Go clean out the garage or better yet, write an article for the reborn BSCES Civil Engineering Practice Journal.
 The Journal, in production for nearly 100 years, will restart publication this year as an online-only publication.
 I need your help to make it a reality.

 The Journal’s editorial board invites submission of articles describing interesting and innovative projects and practices, research papers, reviews, reports, and other manuscripts within the scope of BSCES.
 Journal editors are all well-published scholars and engineering industry professionals, available to assist you in communicating your findings.

 President of Boston Society of Civil Engineers, ASCE Section (2021-2022)

 The future is, by definition, unknown…what is still to come but not yet.
 These days it seems as though the mystery of that later time is stretching back to overshadow the present.
 Traditional approaches to classic problems have always been challenged by subsequent generations, fostered by human ingenuity to be faster, easier, more efficient.
 But now, better begins to mean more informed, more conscientious, more resilient.
 We most likely started with a focus on sustainability but seem to have lost some of that attention along the way.